Broker Check

 FIXED ANNUITIES

-• Good -- One place an annuity can be great is to provide predictability.
+• Good: One place an annuity can be great is to provide predictability.
 When you buy a fixed annuity, you know what the return will be.
 You know how much you will receive each month in income.
 There are no surprises.

 VARIABLE ANNUITIES

-• Good – You own stocks in a tax-deferred wrapper.
+• Good: You own stocks in a tax-deferred wrapper.
 You pay no tax on dividends or interest.

-• Good – Annuities offer contractual guarantees of income that can provide for more income over your life.
+• Good: Annuities offer contractual guarantees of income that can provide for more income over your life.
 If you live longer than expected, contractual guarantees can deliver substantially more income to you over your life than a plain investment account.

-• Bad – Many of the guaranteed options are really complex.
+• Bad: Many of the guaranteed options are really complex.
 They are often designed by marketing experts, so they sound fabulous.
 Sometimes, they can be quite expensive -- as much as 2% to 3% of the account value per year.

-• Bad – Growth in your stocks will be taxed when you remove it from the contract.
+• Bad: Growth in your stocks will be taxed when you remove it from the contract.
 That tax rate will be your personal income tax rate at that time.
 Based on current tax you’re your personal income tax rate is higher than the rate for Capital Gains on the same stocks in a taxable account.

-If you would like to talk with me about annuities and your financial goals.
-I would be honored to have a chat.
+If you would like to talk with me about annuities and your financial goals, I would be honored to have a chat.
 Follow this LINK to find a time that works for you.

-A fiduciary, fee-first, CFP® professional can help you make great retirement income choices and develop a comprehensive financial plan that is driven by your goals and priorities and addresses all aspects of your financial life.
+A CFP® professional can help you make great retirement income choices and develop a comprehensive financial plan that is driven by your goals and priorities and addresses all aspects of your financial life.
 With a big-picture approach, you will be better prepared to understand your options at every step along the way.

 Investors should carefully consider the investment objectives, risks, charges and expenses of variable annuities and the underlying funds before investing.
 This and other information can be found in the prospectus for the variable annuity and the prospectuses for the underlying funds.
 Please read them carefully before you invest.